ginkage/MHI-AC-Ctrl-ESPHome/homeassistant_energy_dashboard.md

 # Adding a sensor
-Adding a sensor for the HomeAssistant individual devices energy Dashboard The airco .yaml file needs to be extended with the following:
+This shows how to add a sensor for the HomeAssistant 'individual devices' energy Dashboard

+The airco .yaml file needs to be extended with the following:

 ```